Support Learn by Doing

 The native of rural Kansas, Don earned his bachelor’s degree in business administration at Kansas State and his master’s degree in athletic administration at Florida State.
 He resides with his wife D.D. in Avila Beach.

-Since 1995, Joette Eisengart has served Student Affairs as the Executive Associate to the Vice President for Student Affairs and in Fall 2014 became the director of operations.
-She began her career at Cal Poly in 1989, working in the Vice President for Information Systems office and later in the College of Agriculture, Food and Environmental Sciences where she managed the college’s budgets and a variety of financial and programmatic projects as the assistant to the dean.
+Joette Eisengart has served the division since 1995, first as Executive Associate to the Vice President for Student Affairs, and more recently, as Director of Operations for the division.
+In the summer of 2017, she was promoted to Senior Director of Operations.
+Eisengart began her career at Cal Poly in 1988 as office manager in the Vice President for Information Systems office and later the College of Agriculture, Food and Environmental Sciences, where she managed the college’s budgets and a variety of financial and programmatic projects in her role as Assistant to the Dean.

-In her current role with Student Affairs, Joette serves as the senior financial officer for the division, working closely with directors and analyst staff to plan and manage their budgets.
+In her current role with Student Affairs, Eisengart serves as the senior financial officer for the division, working closely with directors and analyst staff to plan and manage their budgets.
 She works as the senior human resources officer for the division by providing direction and resolving complex administrative issues and is the principal advisor to senior management on policies related to personnel matters.
-Joette also manages the division’s operations by serving as the primary liaison to the President’s office and other key campus departments on campus.
+In addition, she oversees the Information Technology, Marketing and Communications, and Assessment and Research departments for the division.
+Finally, Eisengart manages the division’s operations by serving as the primary liaison to the President’s office and other key campus departments on campus.

 In 2006, Joette was awarded the Division of Student Affairs’ Chandler Award for Outstanding Service and was recognized by the Disability Resource Center for outstanding fiscal and resource planning support.
 In 2014, she was nominated as one of the university’s Outstanding Staff members.
 Joette currently lives in Shell Beach with her husband, Bruce, and enjoys spending time with her children and granddaughter.
 She has a passion for movies and filmmaking, and since 2008 has enjoyed actively serving as a director on the San Luis Obispo International Film Festival board.